awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateStreamProcessor.md

 After you have finished analyzing a streaming video, use [StopStreamProcessor](API_StopStreamProcessor.md) to stop processing\.
 You can delete the stream processor by calling [DeleteStreamProcessor](API_DeleteStreamProcessor.md)\.

+This operation requires permissions to perform the `rekognition:CreateStreamProcessor` action\.
+If you want to tag your stream processor, you also require permission to perform the `rekognition:TagResource` operation\.

 ## Request Syntax<a name="API_CreateStreamProcessor_RequestSyntax"></a>

 ```